shifeihao/gamified-todo-app/README.md

 ## License

+## License

-This project is part of CS732 coursework at the University of Auckland.
+This project was developed for CS732 coursework at the University of Auckland.

+All source code is open for personal learning and demonstration purposes.
+Commercial use is not allowed without permission.

 All visual assets were AI-generated via ChatGPT and are used solely for this project.